mdelrosa/mdelrosa.github.io/_posts/2020-03-16-the-future-of-online-eng-edu.md

 tags: ['Engineering Education']
 ---

-*This post was written to satisfy the final project requirement for the Winter 2020 offering of ECI289C: Engineering Planning taught by [Dr. Colleen Bronner](https://faculty.engineering.ucdavis.edu/bronner/).*
+*This post was written to complete the final project requirement for the Winter 2020 offering of ECI289C: Engineering Planning taught by [Dr. Colleen Bronner](https://faculty.engineering.ucdavis.edu/bronner/).*

-As a graduate student wrapping up my coursework, many of my interactions with instructors happen in virtual space.
+In engineering courses across the country, more and more interactions between instructors and students are happening in virtual space.
 Platforms like Canvas, Piazza, and Slack facilitate distribution of course materials, discussion among course stakeholders, and delivery of assessments to students.
 Some professors and teachers offer [digital office hours](https://ctl.byu.edu/tip/3-ways-hold-virtual-office-hours) via video conferencing tools (e.g., Zoom, Skype, Google Hangouts).

 Given our reliance on online tools for conducting courses, I began to wonder, **"Why can't I earn my engineering degree without ever setting foot in a classroom?"** Offering such online programs could have at least two major benefits:

-1. **Accessibility** - As of Q3 of 2019, the sum total of outstanding student loans in the United States was [$1.5 trillion](https://www.newyorkfed.org/medialibrary/interactives/householdcredit/data/pdf/hhdc_2019q3.pdf).
+1. **Increase accessibility to engineering education** - As of Q3 of 2019, the sum total of outstanding student loans in the United States was [$1.5 trillion](https://www.newyorkfed.org/medialibrary/interactives/householdcredit/data/pdf/hhdc_2019q3.pdf).
 Imagine if a student could get an engineering degree from a top accredited program from the comfort of home.
 In theory, providers of remote learning could funnel funds which typically go into overhead costs (i.e., departmental facilities, dormitories, and dining halls) into crafting better content which can be delivered to a wide audience.
-2. **Robustness** - At the time of writing, [135 U.S. colleges have cancelled in-person classes](https://www.forbes.com/sites/lisettevoytko/2020/03/10/at-least-45-colleges-have-cancelled-in-person-classes-so-far-over-coronavirus-fears/#645d0cc54673) due to the coronavirus pandemic.
+2. **Make our educational networks more robust** - At the time of writing, [135 U.S. colleges have cancelled in-person classes](https://www.forbes.com/sites/lisettevoytko/2020/03/10/at-least-45-colleges-have-cancelled-in-person-classes-so-far-over-coronavirus-fears/#645d0cc54673) due to the coronavirus pandemic.
 Here at UC Davis, many faculty are scrambling to figure out how to transition to online platforms for administering final exams.
-Imagine an educational environment that could proceed uninhibited by similar Black Swan events.
+Online degree programs offer an educational environment that could proceed uninhibited by similar Black Swan events.

 Assuming a purely online degree program could make good on the promise of delivering accessible and robust engineering education, that could be a major disruption to the education industry.

 In recent years, organizations in both academia and industry have established platforms for online engineering education.
 There are at least three categories which I would bin these efforts into:

 1. Open Education Resources
-2. Certification Programs
+2. Online Certification Programs
-3. Accredited Degree Programs
+3. Online Degree Programs

 This post investigates the viability of these different platform categories by attempting to answer the following questions for each:

 1. How effective are online platforms for engineering education?
 2. Do these online platforms offer accredited degrees in engineering?
-3. Do these platforms make for more accessible and robust educational experiences?
+3. Do these platforms make for more accessible educational experiences?

+Let's address effectiveness, accreditation, and accessibility before describing online learning platforms.

-## Effectiveness: To the Research!
+### Effectiveness: To the Research!

+The definition of effectiveness means different things to different people, as outlined by Jenkins [[9]](#r9) with the Community College Research Center (CCRC), who distinguishes *institutional effectiveness* from *instructional effectiveness*.
+The former emphasizes student retention and course completion while the latter focuses on student learning.

-Before defining the different platforms, we should address the question: **"Are online tools effective for engineering eduction?"** In *Online Engineering Education: Learning Anywhere, Anytime* [[1]](#r1), researchers from the Sloan Consortium highlighted some research findings on internet-based teaching and learning, including:
+In *Online Engineering Education: Learning Anywhere, Anytime* [[1]](#r1), researchers from the Online Learning Consortium (OLC; formerly the Sloan Consortium) highlighted some research findings on the instructional effectiveness of internet-based engineering education, including:

 - "...no significant difference in learning outcomes for online and on-campus students as measured by test scores... reported over the last decade in the *Journal of Asynchronous Learning Networks (JALN)*."
 - Self-directed learning approaches (called *constructivist learning* [[2]](#r2)) work well online.

-- Faculty and students are pleased with their online teaching and learning experiences.
+Xu and Jaggars [[8]](#r8) with the CCRC investigated the performance discrepancies between students enrolled in online and hybrid courses; the authors reported problematic aspects  associated with Washington State's online program (WashingtonOnline), namely,

+> ...students who took online coursework in early terms were slightly but significantly less likely to return to school in subsequent terms, and students who took a higher proportion of credits online were slightly but significantly less likely to attain an educational award or transfer to a four-year institution.

+The authors cite a few reasons for this attrition, including technical difficulties, a sense of social distance/isolation, and limited online student support services, and they recommend expansion of dedicated online support services as well as faculty training in online pedagogy.

+*The upshot*: online engineering education can be *instructionally effective* if instructors are designing their courses and if the administration takes a hands-on approach in supporting students.

+### Accreditation: What is it Good For?

 For the remainder of this post, I will discuss whether or not a given platform offers an accredited degree. **Accreditation** is a process where a degree program submits itself voluntarily to review by an independent evaluation by a board of experts [[3]](#r3).
 In engineering education, the major body that administers these reviews is the Accreditation Board for Engineering and Technology (known as ABET).

-The Sloan paper [[1]](#r1) also touches on how online instuction methods can bolster the student competencies listed in [General Criterion 3 for ABET accreditation](https://www.abet.org/accreditation/accreditation-criteria/criteria-for-accrediting-engineering-programs-2016-2017/) (see Figure 1).
+The OLC paper [[1]](#r1) also touches on how online instuction methods can bolster the student competencies listed in [General Criterion 3 for ABET accreditation](https://www.abet.org/accreditation/accreditation-criteria/criteria-for-accrediting-engineering-programs-2016-2017/) (see Figure 1).

 ---
 <!-- Carousel for Fig. 1 -->